jesse-kaufman/portfolio-site/hugo/content/projects/furniture-subscription-ecommerce-platform/index.md

 ---
 {{< figure src="furniture.jpg" alt="Photo of furniture from lifestyle shoot" caption="Photo of furniture from lifestyle shoot" class="left " >}}

-This project was a major undertaking I led as sole developer for over four years—taking the company from an existing Squarespace site to a fully interactive eCommerce platform.
 Throughout this time, I not only handled all development but also played a key role in design work for every version except the final facelift.
 I also did the initial studio and lifestyle photography for the site.

 ## Existing website